FireDemon-Tea/DISTO/README.md

 ### 1. Download and Install

-1. Go to the [Releases](https://github.com/yourusername/fabric-metrics-bridge/releases) page
+1. Go to the [Releases](https://github.com/FireDemon-Tea/DISTO/releases) page
-2. Download the latest `fabric-metrics-bridge.jar` from the latest release
+2. Download the latest `disto.jar` from the latest release
 3. Place it in your server's `mods` folder
 4. Start your server to generate the configuration file